muazwzxv/muazwzxv/README.md

 Supp guys, My name is Muaz. currently, I'm a backend software engineer from Malaysia 🇲🇾.
 I definitely have a thing for backend development, anything related to system design and architecture, distributed systems and cloud infrastructures.
 I'm an enthusiast who's always curious and obsessed with improving.
 I am forever a student of something and would love to be a teacher or mentor to someone who shares the same passion and curiosity.

-I'm heavily influenced by
-- The Primeagen
-- DHH
-- Aaron Francis

 ### Some details about me
 - Software Engineer at [GxBank](https://gxbank.my/)
 - I'm a Backend developer